Compute

 Used to match the destination address of an internal request.
 The destination can be:

-• IP address: If you select IP address for Destination, you can enter multiple IP addresses in the same IP address box.
-Each IP address represents a different security group rule.
+• IP address: You can enter multiple IP addresses, separated by commas (,).
+Each IP address defines a different security group rule.

 • Single IP address: IP address/mask